club-soda/club-soda-guide/README.md

 a brand.
 It also includes the venues, wholesalers and retailers that stock or sell those drinks.

-The page also display the "Related Products" section which contains drinks matching the most common style of the brand.
-The drinks are sorted by weight and only the four first ones are displayed.
+The brand page also displays the "Related Products" section which contains drinks matching the most common style of the brand.
+The drinks are sorted by weight and the first four ones are displayed.

 There are two templates for brand pages, one for members and the other for non members.
 Membership status is a checkbox on the brand form.